 Washington State Department of Natural Resources (DNR)

-Listen to an interview with Glenn Vaagen of the Washington Ag Network and Matt Kloes (Class 36), now Executive Director for AgForestry.
+Listen to an interview with Glenn Vaagen of the Pacific Northwest Ag Network and Matt Kloes (Class 36), now Executive Director for AgForestry.
 Matt discusses the impact AgForestry has on leaders and provides an overview of the leadership program.